cweiske/noxon-gateway/README.rst

 ==========
 Directory
-  A directory is browsable by your Noxon radio
+  A directory is browsable by your Noxon radio ``.txt`` file
+  Text files are rendered as un-actionable lists, one list item per line.

+  Empty lines get removed, consecutive spaces get collapsed.
-``.sh`` file
+``.url`` file
+  Podcast feed URL file.

+  Simply contains the URL to the podcast's MP3 RSS feed. executable file
-  Shell script which is shown as directory and which gets executed when navigating into it.
+  Script is shown as directory and gets executed when navigating into it.
   Output is shown as it is for ``.txt`` files.

   I use it to control my house's heating system from the radio.
-``.auto.sh``
+``*.auto*`` (executable)
-  Shell script which gets executed when browsing the folder.
+  Script gets executed when browsing the folder.
   The output is integrated into the directory listing with the same rules as for ``.txt`` files.

   You can use this to show the current time within the directory listing.
-``.txt`` file
-  Text files are rendered as un-actionable lists.

-  Empty lines get removed, consecutive spaces get collapsed.
-``.url`` file
-  Podcast feed URL file.

-  Simply contains the URL to the podcast's MP3 RSS feed.

 File extensions get removed for display purposes.